 First of all, you need to be logged in as user "aliceA" on hostA.

-Generate public/private rsa key pair by using ssh-keygen.
+Generate a public/private rsa key pair by using ssh-keygen.
 The generated key pair will be stored in ~/.ssh directory.

 Then, create ~/.ssh directory on aliceB account at the destination hostB by running the following command.
 This step can be omitted if there is already .ssh directory at aliceB@hostB.